mtmanning93/Reach_reports/README.md

 ![Giving the app a name](README_images/deployment/app_name.png)

-**3. Next navigate to the 'Settings' tab, and select 'Reveal Config Vars'.**
+**3. Next, navigate to the 'Settings' tab, and select 'Reveal Config Vars'.**

 ![Settings tab](README_images/deployment/settings.png)
 ![Config Vars](README_images/deployment/reveal.png)

 **4. Add necessary 'Config Vars'.**

-For this project you will need the following 'Config Vars':
+For this project, you will need the following 'Config Vars':

 - CLOUDINARY_URL: Get from Cloudinary.
 - DATABASE_URL: Get from your SQL provider.